networknt/light-doc/content/en/tutorial/portal/_index.md

 reviewed: true
 ---

 Light-portal is the central point that provides entries for all light-platform supporting services.
 It is a website that integrates all services with a standard UI for users to utilize and manage these services.
+Behind the single-page application is a light-router instance that hosts all the virtual domains and proxy API requests to the backend services.

 Most light-portal services are built on top of the light-hybrid-4j framework with Event Sourcing and CQRS.
 Some of the portal services like the light-oauth2 are built on top of the light-rest-4j framework.